translucentsoftware/TLJtag/README.txt

 ------------------------------------------------

 As with the previous version this patch also runs very slow!
-It most likely is the latency experience with sending to, waiting for and finally receiving back from the Arduino.
+It most likely is the latency experienced with sending to, waiting for and finally receiving back from the Arduino.